Cultivating a Sales Mindset

 - Why won’t reps document their customer interactions in the company’s CRM system?

-- How can I encourage them to lead with selling our value proposition and focus on the customer's pain points like cost saving, productivity and safety compliance?
+- How can I encourage them to lead with our value proposition and focus on the customer’s pain points, such as cost savings, productivity, and safety compliance?

 1 https://thepeakperformancecenter.com/business/coaching/skill-will-matrix/